The Oya Arts

-My name is Karen and I am a self-taught artist from London.
-My work explores the beauty and complexity of the African Diaspora and is inspired by the time I spend living between Barbados, the UK and the USA.
+My work explores the beauty and complexity of the African Diaspora and is inspired by the time I spend living between Barbados, the UK, and the USA.
 This blessing allows me to express the plurality of my identity through a postmodern lens.

 My artwork delves, shifts, manipulates, interrogates and pushes the boundaries of identity in a post-modern world and examines how they relate to the African diaspora from a feminine perspective.
 I paint with a purposeful range of colours, which have all been specially chosen to represent certain elements of my ideologies.

-I specialise in artistic-based team-building activities, ranging from paint and prosecco nights to painting jigsaw workshops.
-I run a range of programs and workshops based on visual thinking strategies for those interested in combining art into their organisational learning and development, diversity training, or strategy building programs.
+I specialize in artistic-based team-building activities, ranging from paint and prosecco nights to painting jigsaw workshops.
+I run a range of programs based on visual thinking strategies, and sketch noting for those interested in combining art into their organizational learning and development.